DucManhPhan/DucManhPhan.github.io/_posts/2019-02-27-Chain-of-Responsibility-pattern.md

     - simplified object.
 The object does not need to know the chain structure.
     - enhance flexibility of object assigned duties.
 By changing the members within the chain or change their order, allow dynamic adding or deleting responsibility.
     - increase the request processing new class of very convenient.
+	- Unfortunately, the Chain doesn't guarantee that every command is handled, which makes the problem worse, since unhandled commands propagate through the full length of the chain, slowing down the application.
+One way to solve this is by checking if, at the end of the chain, the request has been handled at least once, otherwise we will have to implement handlers for all the possible requests that may appear.
+	- Broken Chain problem: Sometimes we could forget to include in the implementation of the handleRequest method the call to the successor, causing a break in the chain.
+The request is not sent forward from the broken link and so it ends up unhandled.
+However,  A variation of the pattern can be made to send the request to all the handlers by removing the condition from the handler and always calling the successor. e.g. moving the code to traverse the chain into the base class keeping the request handling in a different method in the subclasses.
+	- As with the Observer pattern, Chain of Responsibility can make it difficult to follow through the logic of a particular path in the code at runtime.
+	- If new operations need to be added to the Handler, modifying the source code is required.
+	- Do not use Chain of Responsibility when each request is only handled by one handler, or, when the client object knows which service object should handle the request.

 - Drawback
     - Mostly, it can get broken easily